-The Arons-Millard Student Research Fund for Surgery Established in 2014 by M. Felix Freshwater, M.D., for medical student summer thesis research fellowships with a priority first in the history of surgery, then in clinical aspects of plastic surgery.
-If no student is interested in writing a thesis in these two areas, then funds are to be used by the Historical Library to maintain the collection.
+The Arons-Millard Student Research Fund for Surgery Established in 2014 by M. Felix Freshwater, M.D. for medical student summer thesis research fellowships with a priority first in the history of surgery, then in clinical aspects of plastic surgery.

-The James Hudson Brown Memorial Fund Established in 1944 by bequest of Marie B. C. Brown in memory of her husband.
-The income provides for research fellowships.
-The latter are open to promising investigators for pursuit of research in the medical sciences, including clinical medicine and public health.
-Open to holders of the M.D. or Ph.D. degree who have demonstrated their fitness to carry on original research of high order.
+The James Hudson Brown Memorial Fund Established in 1944 by bequest of Marie B.C.
+Brown in memory of her husband.
+The income provides for research fellowships to promising investigators for pursuit of research in the medical sciences, including clinical medicine and public health.

-The Alexander Brown Coxe Memorial Fellowships in the Biological Sciences Established in 1927 by a gift from the family of the late Alexander Brown Coxe, B.A.
+The Alexander Brown Coxe Memorial Fellowships in the Biological Sciences Established in 1927 by a gift from the family of Alexander Brown Coxe, B.A.
 1887.
 The income may be awarded annually to an investigator of promise in the comprehensive field of the biological sciences.
-Preference is given to university graduates who have already obtained the M.D. or Ph.D. degree and who have demonstrated their fitness to carry on original research of a high order.
+Preference is given to university graduates who have already obtained an M.D. or Ph.D. degree.